Casa Angelina

 Coming back down to earth, you may find the odd minor niggle in the room: when we visited, the multimedia TV (including WiFi service) was playing up.
 But the bed was irreproachable and the bathroom was both sensuous (smooth cream walls of composite marble) and functional (glass-walled tub with both overhead and handheld shower).
 Shiny chrome towel rails, retro-chic weighing scales and provençal body lotions from L'Occitane keep up the contemporary standards.

 The rooms are divided into 2 buildings (which do communicate, but not obviously) and several categories of room.
 All have sea views (the best are from the Relaxing Rooms on the corners, which also have bigger terraces with sunbeds).
-The magnificent Angelina and Azure Suites each boast a huge terrace, an indoor sitting area and, in the bathroom, a separate shower and tub, the latter basking in front of a sea-facing window.
+The magnificent Angelina, Azure and Vermarine Suites each boast a huge terrace, an indoor sitting area and, in the bathroom, a separate shower and tub, the latter basking in front of a sea-facing window.
 The Deluxe Corner Sea View Rooms also have front sea-facing balconies with chairs to soak up the shimmering vistas.

 Features include: